johnalison/WorkingPhilosophy/PerfectionNotRequired.md

   The desire to push in increasingly efficient methods of training/learning and working.

 - Strive for balance, not perfection.
 (Awaken the Giant)

+- Delight in your own improvement day-to-day

+-